ephread/inkgd/docs/source/advanced/using_inkplayer.rst

         if !choices.empty():
             print(choices)

-            # In a real world scenario, _select_choice' could be
+            # In a real-world scenario, _select_choice' could be
             # connected to a signal, like 'Button.pressed'.
             _select_choice(0)